jpatch-afk/CSC210-A5/README.md

 ## Basic Information

-Group Member Name(s):
+Group Member Name(s): N/A

-Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful):
+Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful): N/A

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: N/A

 ## Reflection

 Reflection on your experience with this assignment:

+This assignment was fun!
+It was interesting to write calculator this way, and learn a unique application of stacks and queues.

 Any questions you still have?

+Nope!
+This was a really cool assignment